murray-macdonald/CH572D_StdLib_English/README.md

 # CH572 Standard Library - English Translation

-This repository contains translated versions of the CH572 Standard Peripheral Drivers and library files with Chinese comments converted to English for better readability and maintainability.
+This repository contains translated versions of the CH572 Standard Peripheral Drivers and library files with the Chinese comments converted to English for English-speaking developers.

 ## Purpose